EL-BID/Housing_Deficit/README.md

 The night lights data originally used to create these scripts was obtained from satellite images available at the National Oceanic and Atmospheric Association's  [Visible Infrared Imaging Radiometer Suite](https://ngdc.noaa.gov/eog/viirs/download_dnb_composites.html) - more recently available through the [Earth Observations Group](https://eogdata.mines.edu/download_dnb_composites.html).
 The raster data from these images - average luminosity per NDC, a small administrative division - was extracted using QGIS and the shapefiles of the NDCs in Guyana.

-The geospatial results of the Indiactors.R script and the Predictions.R script can be visualized in QGIS (or similar software), or directly in R, to produce a heat map of deficit that is easily understandable at a glance.
+The geospatial results of the **Indicators.R** script and the **Predictions.R** script can be visualized in QGIS (or similar software), or directly in R, to produce a heat map of deficit that is easily understandable at a glance.

 <p align="center">